In an attempt to meet the needs of the students of the state of Oklahoma, the OSTP encompasses two different assessment types.

 The first is the Oklahoma Core Curriculum Test (OCCT), which is intended for the majority of the students.
 This assessment is given to regular education students, students who are on an Individualized Education Program (IEP) or a 504 Plan, and English Language Learners (ELL).
 It may be given either with or without approved accommodations.

-For the OCCT, Reading and Math tests are administered in Grades 3-8; Science, Social Studies, and Writing are given in Grade 5; Geography is given in Grade 7; and Science, U.S. History and Writing are given in Grade 8.
+For the OCCT, Reading and Math tests are administered in Grades 3-8; Science, U.S. History, and Writing are given in Grade 5; Geography is given in Grade 7; and Science, U.S. History and Writing are given in Grade 8.
 ACE English II, ACE English III, ACE Algebra I, ACE Algebra II, ACE Geometry, ACE Biology I, and ACE U.S. History are given as End-of-Instruction (EOI) tests in high school.

 CTB/McGraw-Hill is the vendor for the OCCT Grades 3-8 testing.